Expensify/App/docs/articles/expensify-classic/connections/quickbooks-desktop/Connect-To-QuickBooks-Desktop.md

     ![The Web Connector pop-up, where you will need to click "Yes"](https://help.expensify.com/assets/images/QBO_desktop_07.png){:width="100%"}

+{% include info.html %}
+Be sure to securely save this password in a trusted password manager.
+You'll need it for future configuration updates or troubleshooting.
+Having it easily accessible will help avoid delays and ensure a smoother workflow.
+{% include end-info.html %}

 # FAQ

 ## What are the hardware and software requirements for the QuickBooks Desktop connector?